amitlisha/HexaGen/docs/USAGE.md

 - color: a string that specifies the tile's color

 ### Methods
-All the methods of the Shape class (which we will describe in future sections) can be applied to Tile objects as well.
-In particular, two methods that are especially useful for tile objects are neighbor and neighbors, which we describe below.

 All the methods of the `Shape` class (which we will describe in future sections) can be applied to `Tile` objects as well.
 In particular, two methods that are especially useful for `Tile` objects are `neighbor` and `neighbors`, which we describe below.